 Another way out

-There is of course a definite way out, changing companies or becoming your own boss.
-Having your own business might be the best option here, so as to avoid a repeat of a bad working situation.
+There are of course other and definite ways out, changing companies or even better becoming your own boss.
+Having your own business might be the best option here, so as to avoid a repeat of such a bad working situation.
+The internet offers a wide variety of choices, one of which is to have your own website(s) and become an affiliate marketer.
+Using your own passions, hobbies and interests, you will promote products, hopefully sell and receive commissions.
 With the right support anyone can become a successful internet entrepreneur.
-Wealthy Affiliate would be the number one choice, for all the reasons I am explaining in my full review here.

 If you have any questions, please leave them in the comment box and I will reply within 24 hours.